pipwilson/blog/content/blog/2004/05/2004-05-13-no-comments-for-old-rope.md

 Probably.

-<ins datetimte=""></ins>

-It’s also quite upsetting that [the &lt;$BlogItemCreate$&gt; tag](http://help.blogger.com/bin/answer.py?answer=773) (which <q>adds the link that lets people leave new comments</q> provides a URL with unescaped ampersands, immediately invalidating your all-new-l33t-web-skillz template.
+<ins datetimte="">It’s also quite upsetting that [the &lt;$BlogItemCreate$&gt; tag](http://help.blogger.com/bin/answer.py?answer=773) (which <q>adds the link that lets people leave new comments</q> provides a URL with unescaped ampersands, immediately invalidating your all-new-l33t-web-skillz template.
 Of course, you could hand code the URL since your blog ID is unique and you can get the post ID from the &lt;$BlogItemNumber$&gt; tag but that relies on the Blogger comment form staying in the same location (currently http://www.blogger.com/comment.g).
 If it ever moves it’d mean updating your template and republishing your whole site.

 Swings and roundabouts innit?
-How important is validation to *you*?
+How important is validation to *you*?</ins>